 bridging at junctions.
 It is for this reason that a U-value of around 0.15W/m²K is seen as optimum by regulations and Passive House.

-CavityTherm is manufactured for 100mm, 125mm and 150mm cavities, and achieve U-values down to 0.12 W/m²K.
-Greater thicknesses might be available subject to quantity and lead time.
+CavityTherm is manufactured for 100mm, 125mm and 150mm cavities, and achieve U-Values down to 0.12 W/m²K.
+Other thicknesses may be available subject to quantity and lead time.

 This is not specific to CavityTherm, ALL wall ties in any construction should slope slightly down to prevent water travelling along the wall ties into the construction.
 WALL TIES MUST BE KEPT CLEAN AND FREE OF MORTAR.

-CavityTherm can be used in new external masonry cavity walls up to 25m in height in domestic and non-domestic buildings.
+CavityTherm can be used in new external masonry cavity walls up to 25m in height (18m in height in England) in domestic and non-domestic buildings.

 CavityTherm can be used in any exposure zone.
 However, the use of the product does not preclude the need to apply an external render coat or other suitable finish in severe or very severe exposure zones where such application would be normal practice.

-Tests by the BBA confirm that constructions built in accordance with BS 5628-3 : 2005 can resist rain penetration.
+Tests by the BBA confirm that constructions built in accordance with Eurocode 6 BS EN 1996-1-2:2005 can resist rain penetration.
 Water penetrating the outer leaf of the wall, will drain down the cavity face of the outer leaf and the product will contribute to satisfying the national Building Regulations: England and Wales – Requirement C2(b) There are no restrictions on CavityTherm over and above standard full fill materials.